If you are a property investor, it may have crossed your mind if it is better to hire a property manager or manage your rental home on your own.

 landlord-talking-to-tenant

 A regular check-in, such as asking whether home systems are working well can go a long way.
 If you receive maintenance requests, it is best to arrange for property fixes if the issue is legitimate.
-Some concerns can be handled by the renters, especially occasional noise.
+Fostering a positive relationship with tenants goes a long way when it comes to keeping your tenants happy, ultimately minimizing the risk of vacancies.

 Collecting the Rent on Time